Syren7/owncloudApiBundle/README.md

     owncloud_folder: 'RootFolderForStoringFilesWithTrailingSlash' # You can add here some folder where you want to store your files.
 Leave empty if you want to user the users root directory

 ```

+Take care about the `owncloud_folder` parameter.
+If you leave it empty, the bundle always uses the home (or root) directory of the user given in `owncloud_user`.
+If you would like to store the data in a subfolder of the user, please set it in `owncloud_folder` **relative** to the users home directory!
+e.g. you have folder named *files of bob* in bobs home directory and you would like to store all files created by the bundle inside this directory, set `owncloud_folder` to `owncloud_folder: "files of bob/"`.

+As mentioned in the example `Basic example`:
+If you scan the directory with *getDirectoryContents()* with no parameters, the bundle will now scan *files of bob/* instead of bob's home directory.

 ## Step 4: Using the Bundle